Boundless McLennan, a young Scottish printer, is sentenced to indentured servitude in the American colonies. Upon landing in the New World, he...

 Brendan Frain is the author of Monuments of Grass: An American Romance, a five-volume literary saga tracing the evolution of North America from colonial frontier to contemporary political fracture.

 Born in post-war England and shaped by a lifelong engagement with the mythology and contradictions of the American frontier, Frain later emigrated to Canada, where his interest in the continent’s layered history deepened into sustained study.
-His work reflects an outsider–insider perspective — attentive to both the romance and the cost of expansion — examining how ambition, faith, violence, and land harden into national identity.
+His work reflects an outsider–insider perspective — attentive to both the romance and the cost of expansion — examining how ambition, faith, violence, and land coalesce into national identity.

 At the centre of Monuments of Grass stands Buffalo Rock, a carved monolith on the northern plains.
 Conceived in the eighteenth century as tribute to the great buffalo herds, the monument becomes the silent witness to generations shaped by war, homesteading, industrialisation, political upheaval, and modern unrest.